Keerthi Pasquel: Early life

 Keerthi Pasquel was born on 29 January 1956 in the city of Hanthana, Kandy as the youngest of four siblings.
 His father was Pasquel Wasam Gayaneris and mother was S. W. Leslin.
 He had four elder sisters: Nalini, Rukmani Chandra, Chitrani and one elder brother, Padmasiri.
 Keerthi studied at Dharmaraja College up until his GCE O/level examination.

 Keerthi's passion for music was greatly influenced by his family where he grew up amidst soothing music all around his home.
 The melodious singing prowess of his mother was a huge influence on Keerthi.
 His father could play the harmonium.
 Keerthi was just ten years old when his father developed an illness and eventually died, eventually leaving his mother to shoulder the responsibility of five children as well as taking over her husband's business.
 Keerthi's mother's dream was to make him a doctor but he started to follow a course on lathe machinery at the Technical College, after his O/Levels.

 His brother Padmasiri Pasquel was the first member of the family to bring a guitar to their home.
 He had joined a group called "Halians" where he played the lead guitar.
 But Padmasiri never allowed Keerthi to touch the instrument, because he feared the boy might neglect studies if he focused on music.
 He had three cousin brothers – Bandula, Lalith and Ranjith, who frequently patronized their home to learn the guitar from Padmasiri.
 So Keerthi started learning about guitar chords from Bandula, on the sly.
 Gradually, Keerthi learnt the guitar secretly.
 He took part in school concerts as he could sing well.

 When he was in Grade 9, the school had a talent contest and Keerthi was the obvious choice in the singing segment.
 He even trained the final ten students with whom he himself competed.
 The grand finale was held at the Kandy Buddhist Centre.
 Keerthi sang Victor Rathnayake's Adawan Desin.
 Unfortunately for him, the music orchestra backing him gave a low tempo and the song finally ended up like a poem.
 All his hopes of winning the contest were smashed.
 The guys whom he taught overtook him.
 But he never gave up.

 Having learnt the guitar from his cousin Bandula, Keerthi and a few teenage friends formed a small musical group which played at functions but was never paid.
 One day, Keerthi's group was invited to perform at a wedding.
-Riyaldeen, having heard about Keerthi's exceptional skills, invited him to join as a bass guitarist for the musical group "Galaxies" led by Stanley Peiris.
+Riyaldeen, having heard about Keerthi's skills, invited him to join as a bass guitarist for the musical group "Galaxies" led by Stanley Peiris.
 When Keerthi was attending the technical course, he tried to join the Army band and went for interviews too.
 He was called for training during this period.
 But when he told this to Stanley Peiris, he had asked him to remain in the band as the bass guitarist.